frozolotl/noak/README.md

 A small fraction of libraries written in languages that are not Rust:
 - [ASM](https://asm.ow2.io/) (Java)
-  - The most comprehensive and best supported bytecode manipulation and analysis framework.
+  - The most comprehensive and best supported class file manipulation and analysis framework.
   - Use this if noak does not suit your requirements and probably even if it does suit them.
 - [javassist](https://github.com/jboss-javassist/javassist) (Java)
   - A high-level bytecode library.